Stop Crime God's Way

 "If My people which are called by My name shall humble themselves, and pray, and seek My face, and turn from their wicked ways: then will I hear from heaven, and will forgive their sin, and will heal their land" (2 Chronicles 7:14).

 We are the people of God, called to humble ourselves, to pray, to seek God's face, and to turn from our wicked ways.
-As a result, forgiveness and healing will come to the land.
+As a result, forgiveness and healing will come to our land.

 The Body of Christ has a work to do.
 We can't wait for the penal system to change, but instead our attitude toward the criminal must change.
 Many of us have taken on the attitude of those not saved when it comes to crime.
 As Christians, we are to hate sin, but we are to love the sinner by reaching out with grace and mercy.
 Fear is not to overcome us, but the Spirit of love, so we are empowered to minister to those in prison.